 - 1. Weigh the Magento 2 pros and cons.

 - 2. Conduct developer market research, and make the best choice guided by their own preferences, desires, and financial capabilities.

 Not so long ago, our team finished the Magento 2 migration project for a popular Norwegian online store, Kjellmann.no.
 The process included the development of a new custom theme and several complex custom modules for the admin panel.

 The whole process, from the beginning to going live on the new platform took about 450 hours (10 weeks).
 Not an ounce of the data was lost, and now the business owner has a completely new online store with significantly enhanced functionality and top-notch custom modules that have boosted website performance as well as user experience.

 To sum up, we would like to add that the success of any e-commerce business directly depends on these two main items:

 - 1. A reliable e-commerce platform, which is scalable enough to grow with the business needs.

 - 2. The proficiency of developers who know how to migrate a Magento site, can take care of your online store, support it, and update on a daily basis.

 It is only a matter of time before you will have to move on from Magento 1 in favor of Magento 2.
-To prepare, make sure to read up on as many Magento tips as possible to ready yourself for all the pros and cons of Magento 2 migration.
+To prepare, make sure to read up on as many Magento tips as possible to ready yourself for all the pros and cons of migration to Magento 2.
 You still have enough time to find a reliable developer team and thoroughly plan the migration.

-Whidegroup is ready to assist you in upgrading your e-commerce business and provide top-notch Magento development and migration services, as well as a solid partnership resulting in nothing other than success for your e-commerce business!
+Whidegroup is ready to assist you in clarifying other differences between Magento 1 and Magento 2, upgrading your e-commerce business, and providing top-notch Magento development and migration services, as well as a solid partnership resulting in nothing other than success for your e-commerce business!